-Tests that may be used to diagnose a bundle branch block or the underlying problem causing it include:
+Tests that can be used to diagnose a bundle branch block or its causes include:

-- A pacemaker.
-For some people with bundle branch block and a history of fainting, doctors may recommend implanting a pacemaker.
-A pacemaker is a compact device implanted under the skin of your upper chest (internal pacemaker) with two wires that connect to the right side of your heart.
-The pacemaker provides electrical impulses when needed to keep your heart beating regularly.
+If you have bundle branch block and a history of fainting, your health care provider might recommend a pacemaker.
+A pacemaker is a small device implanted under the skin of the upper chest.
+Two wires connect it to the right side of the heart.
+The pacemaker releases electrical impulses when needed to keep the heart beating regularly.

 Preparing for your appointment

-You're likely to start by first seeing your primary care doctor.
-However, you may then be referred to a doctor who specializes in heart disorders (cardiologist).
+You're likely to start by seeing your primary care doctor.
+You might be referred to a doctor trained in heart disorders (cardiologist).

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your caffeine intake before having heart function tests.
+Be aware of pre-appointment restrictions.
+When you make the appointment, ask if there's anything you need to do in advance.
+For example, you may need to limit or avoid caffeine before having heart function tests.